TelemetryDeck/docs/articles/how-to-funnel-insights.md

 ---
-title: Get your analytics flowing - the art of funneling your signals
+title: Funnels - How they work
 tags:
   - setup
   - quickstart
   - beginner
   - how-to
 description: Funnels are here to help you understand your users.
 Watch how they navigate and flow through your app and find out how to improve your in-App processes with funnels!
+searchEngineTitle: Get your analytics flowing - the art of funneling your signals
 searchEngineDescription: Watch how your users navigate and flow through your app and learn how to improve your in-App processes with funnels!
 ---